 I care about the mechanisms that underpin complex systems.

-I’m a research fellow at Harvard Medical School, and Massachusetts General Hospital.
-I am a Rhodes Scholar, and did my DPhil at the University of Oxford.
+I am a research fellow at Harvard Medical School, and Massachusetts General Hospital.
+I did my DPhil at the University of Oxford, as a Rhodes Scholar.

 I used to run a non-profit AI consultancy.
 We worked with the NYC govt, Google Jigsaw, multi-national health insurers, and many more!
-I’ve also worked in suicide prevention, STEM outreach, and even ran a policy think-tank.
-I love to play guitar, build random things, and hit tennis balls.
+I’ve also worked in suicide prevention, STEM outreach, and ran a policy think-tank.
+I love to play guitar, build random things, and hit tennis/squash balls.